-108. Since S.B.
-266 became effective, faculty and students at state-funded, higher education institutions-such as UF, FSU, USF, and FIU-have suffered from the law's devastating impact on their institutions' general education curricula.
+91. Since S.B.
+266 became effective, faculty and students at state-funded, higher education institutions-such as UF, FSU, and FIU-have suffered from the law's devastating impact on their institutions' general education curricula.
 Under S.B.
 266, the general education curricula at Florida's state colleges and universities are subject to periodic review and approval by the BOG and such colleges' or universities' BOT for compliance with its restrictions.
 S.B.
 266 does not provide clear guidance as to what may qualify or disqualify a course from receiving general education status.
 Rather, section 1007.25(3)'s vague language broadly restricts any course from receiving general education status if it "distort[s] significant historical events," "teaches identity politics," or is "based on theories that systemic racism, sexism, oppression, and privilege are inherent in the institutions of the United States and were created to maintain social, political, and economic inequities."
-Similarly, section 1007.55(1)'s prohibitions on "[c]ourses with a curriculum based on unproven, speculative, or exploratory content" fail to provide workable boundaries or guidelines.
-64

-- 109. S.B.
+92. S.B.
 266 is unconstitutionally vague.
-For several reasons, it is impossible for institutions or faculty members, looking at the plain language of sections 1007.25(3) or 1007.55(1), to know whether a course will be disqualified from receiving general education status. - 110.
-First, a university or professor asking whether a course "distort[s]" a "significant historical event" would have to determine whether the event covered by the course is "significant."
-But this would fall to the independent judgment of the university or professor, as section 1007.25(3) does not provide a list of "significant historical events," nor does it present any criteria to determine whether a historical event was significant.
-If the event is deemed significant, then the university or professor would have to identify the "State-accepted" or "true" account of the historical event because one can only "distort" (i.e., present a misleading or false account of) a historical event if there is an "accepted" or "true" recounting of the event.
-This necessarily assumes that there is a singular perspective of the historical event that the Legislature expects professors to teach.
-If the university or the professor were able to identify the "correct" perspective of the event in question, they would then be tasked with determining whether the course "distorts" that event.
-It could be that presenting different accounts about an event counts as distortion, or this could be seen as teaching critical thinking.
-Section 1007.25(3) does not provide meaningful guidance as to what may qualify as "distort[ing] a significant historical event."
+For several reasons, it is impossible for institutions or faculty members, looking at the plain language of section 1007.25(3), to know whether a course will be disqualified from receiving general education status.

+93. First, a university or professor asking whether a course "distort[s]" a "significant historical event" would have to determine whether the event covered by the course is "significant."
+But this would fall to the independent judgment of the university or professor, as section 1007.25(3) does not provide a list of

-&lt;sup>63 Fla.
+&lt;sup>61 Fla.
 Stat.
 1007.25(3).